Citizen's arrest: England and Wales

-Although a person cannot make a citizen's arrest before an offence takes place, they may use the power provided section 3 of the Criminal Law Act 1967 to use reasonable force for the prevention of crime.
-This would not allow a citizen's arrest before an offence takes place in this sense but would allow any person to use reasonable force to prevent an offence from occurring; for example, restraining a suspected offender who raised a brick in their hand in order to imminently smash a window.
-A citizen's arrest is a form of lawful custody and anyone attempting to flee would commit the offence of escape from lawful custody.
-Similarly, a person who uses force to resists a citizen's arrest would commit the offence of assault with intent to resist arrest.

 In addition to an arrest without a warrant, where an arrest warrant is issued by a court, the warrant may name people (other than police officers) who are able to use it to arrest the person against whom it has been issued.

 Other powers

 A citizen's arrest is a form of lawful custody and anyone attempting to flee may be guilty of attempting to escape from lawful custody.
-Furthermore, the offence of 'assault with intent to resist arrest or lawful apprehension or detainer of himself' may apply if the arrestee assaulted the arrestor under Section 38 of the Offences Against the Person Act 1861.
-Both assault with intent to resist arrest/lawful apprehension and escaping from lawful custody are indictable, the former being so by the mode of trial of the offence, the latter is a common law offence and therefore indictable only.
-Therefore, these offences—whether fully carried out or merely attempted—are citizen's arrestable in themselves.
+Furthermore, the offence of assault with intent to resist arrest under Section 38 of the Offences Against the Person Act 1861 may apply if the arrestee assaulted the arrestor, provided the arrest itself is lawful.
+Both assault with intent to resist arrest/lawful apprehension and escaping from lawful custody are indictable, the former being so by statute, the latter as a common law offence and therefore indictable only.
+Therefore, these offences—whether fully carried out or merely attempted (an attempt being triable by the same mode as the completed offence)—are arrestable in themselves.

-A citizen's arrest may also be made technically for a warrant for an arrest if the offence listed is indictable as there is no law prohibiting a re-citizen's arrest or the number of times they may be arrested for it nor is there a time limit.
-The warrant would satisfy the requirement for the arrester to have reasonable grounds to suspect the guilt of the arrestee.
-For example, if an offender failed to attend Crown Court this would satisfy two conditions for a lawful citizen's arrest at a later date – that the offence had taken place and that it was obviously indictable by way of being tried in Crown Court.
+A person who is not a constable cannot make a citizen's arrest before an offence takes place.
+They may, however, use the power provided by section 3 of the Criminal Law Act 1967 to use reasonable force for the prevention of crime or to effect or assist the arrest of a suspected offender.
+This would not allow a citizen's arrest before an offence takes place in this sense but would allow any person to use reasonable force to prevent an offence from occurring; for example, restraining a person who raised a brick in their hand in order to imminently smash a window.
+What constitutes a "crime" and hence an "offender" for this purpose was clarified in R v Jones to be any domestic crime in England and Wales, i.e. excluding crimes against international or foreign law.
+Kent Police have released a brief yet comprehensive guide on reasonable force.

 Although not technically citizen's arrest powers, any person also has the power to arrest for a common law breach of the peace which also provides any person with a power of entry.
 Section 3 Criminal Justice Act 1967 also provides any person the power to apprehend a person unlawfully at large e.g. an offender on a recall to prison or in the circumstances where someone has managed to escape from lawful custody.